7 Deadly Job Interview Mistakes

 Candidate: "When I first joined my previous company, I was asked to take over the implementation of a new marketing automation system, which was already six months behind schedule.
 (Situation) It was tough motivating the team who were burnt out and skeptical after the previous false starts.
 (Task) However, I made it a point to overcommunicate, celebrate small wins, and bring in temporary resources to regain momentum.
 (Action) I consider this project a failure because we launched two months later than the revised timeline.
 However, we ended up delivering a very successful implementation that doubled the company's revenue after the first year.
 (Result) In retrospect, I could have started the recruitment process for temporary help earlier instead of waiting until the project was re-scoped.
 Now, I always make sure to have a pipeline of promising full-time and temporary workers ready for contingencies.
 (Lesson)"

-Mistake #4: Oversharing Inappropriate Details
+Interview Mistake #4: Oversharing Inappropriate Details

 What you don't want to say during a job interview: